 There are over 460 million Spanish speakers worldwide, including in Europe and South America.
 Learning a language can open many doors.
 Not only will your fluency allow you to travel to and work in distant corners of the globe, but speaking Spanish can make you highly employable.
-Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also be useful if they work with overseas clients.
+Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also be helpful if they work with overseas clients.
 Now, language skills are more sought after than ever.
 The study of Spanish Language at A level combines well with all other subjects.
-Due to the range of topics covered further study, including a Spanish language degree.
+Due to the range of topics covered in the course, languages combine well with English Literature, Economics, Politics, History and Science.
+From a linguistic point of view, languages also combine well with Mathematics and Music.
+The A-level Spanish course includes elements of history, critical analysis of literary works and movies, learning the Spanish-speaking countries' cultural background, and studying current trends in the Spanish-speaking world.
+Most degree courses allow students to continue a language alongside other subjects and often offer the opportunity to study abroad to develop linguistic skills further.

-Name Assessment Method Weighting Paper 1: Listening, reading & writing Examination 50% Paper 2: Written response to literature and film Examination 20% Paper 3: Speaking External exam 30%
+Name Assessment Method Weighting Paper 1: Listening, reading & writing Examination 50% Paper 2: Written response to literature and film Examination 20% Paper 3: Speaking Examination 30%